Candle auction

-A candle auction, or auction by the candle, is a variation on the typical English auction that became popular in the 17th and 18th centuries.
+A candle auction, or auction by the candle, is a variation on the typical English auction.
+It consists of bidding for as long as one or two candles are lit.
+Bidding ceases as soon as the candles have burned out.

+England

+Candle auction became popular in the 17th and 18th centuries.
 In a candle auction, the end of the auction is signaled by the expiration of a candle flame, which was intended to ensure that no one could know exactly when the auction would end and make a last-second bid.
 Sometimes, other unpredictable processes, such as a footrace, were used in place of the expiration of a candle.

 Auction by the candle was known in England by 1641, when it is mentioned in the records of the House of Lords.
 The practice rapidly became popular, and in 1652, John Milton wrote, "The Council thinks it meet to propose the way of selling by inch of candle, as being the most probable means to procure the true value of the goods."
 Samuel Pepys's diary of his London life records two occasions when the Admiralty (his employer) sold surplus ships "by an inch of candle" (November 1660 and September 1662).
 Pepys also relates a hint from a highly successful bidder, who had observed that, just before expiring, a candle-wick always flares up slightly: on seeing this, he would shout his final – and winning – bid.